fodinabor/CT-API-Tools/ctapishowcase/readme.md

 ## usasge

 ```
-php showcase.php {showcase-glob}
+php ctcli.php {showcase-glob}
 ```

 where {showcase} matches a filename in folder `src`

-If now showcase is specified as an argumnt, all showcases will be processed.
+If no showcase is specified as an argumnt, all showcases will be processed.

 Please investigate the showcases to see the pattern applied: